Cluno1/Rhythm-Chorus/wiki/FAQ.md

 ### Does Rhythm work on tablets?

 Yes!
-Rhythm has responsive design for:
+Rhythm has optimized **multi-pane layouts** for tablets:
-- Phones
-- Tablets
-- Foldables
+- Library on the left, content on the right
+- Optimized player, settings, and library views
+- Portrait and landscape support
+- Also works on foldables

 ### Does it support split-screen?